 However, recognising problems and making changes can be challenging, especially when there is a variety of workspaces and roles.

 A lighting survey can accurately assess the suitability of the existing lighting for the jobs performed in each individual workspace.
-It can provide a wealth of useful data including IP (Ingress Protection) ratings and energy efficiency reports that can help to indicate key areas for improvement.

 We’re here to help